wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/introduction.md

  Descriptions are optional and not used by default in Galenium.

 ### Reports
- Test cases in Galenium have a one-to-one relationship with a test case in Extent Reports.
  This is used to keep multiple runs of the same test case logging to the same Extent Report test case.
  Log management is done transparently by Galenium.
  The GaleniumReportUtil.getLogger() method is used to retrieve a logger.